-It is estimated that there will be no new compliance costs imposed on individuals as a result of the proposed rules.
+There will be no new compliance costs to an individual as a result of the proposed rules.

 A. How many and what category of individuals will be affected by the rules?

 All licensees and applicants are affected by the proposed rules.